 Types of Fog

-For fog to form the temperature/dewpoint (T/Td) spread must be small enough or a RH of 100% will never be reached and an abundance of condensation nuclei must to be present too.
-These are the main factors.
+For fog to form the temperature/dewpoint (T/Td) spread must be small enough or a RH of 100% will never be reached and secondly an abundance of condensation nuclei must to be present too.
+These here are the main factors.

 Dew and radiation fog

 For fog to form there is a need for a very light wind.
 This makes sure that cool surface air will mix with the layers above and the layer within which water drops are present so that fog will form.
-If there is too much wind fog will not form but low stratus is likely to develop and it will be detached from the surface.
+If there is too much wind fog will not form but low stratus is likely to develop and it will become detached from the surface.